davecurryco/mystic-spheres/RuinsOfLahoor.md

 ##### 1A) Entry Portico

-The stone above the entryway is decorated with a bas-relief frieze depicting unsettlingly alien humanoids engaged in acts that may be interpreted as homage to a central group of much larger figures that look like a cross between a lamprey and a squid.
+The stone above the entryway is decorated with a weathered bas-relief frieze.
+It depicts a group of unsettlingly alien humanoids engaged in acts that may be interpreted as homage to a central group of much larger figures that look like a cross between a lamprey and a squid.
 The capitals of the two columns are sculpted as the heads of three squid-like creatures whose tentacles snake down the pillars to a base carved in the form of humans crushed and writhing beneath an oppressive load.

 ##### 1B) Entry Hall